Our guide to Lifetime ISAs

 You can transfer a Help to Buy ISA to a Lifetime ISA.

 This is simple to do with providers who offer both.
 You'll need to understand how this will change the conditions.
 You should also check that there’s nothing that will trip you up in the future.
 (4)

 What if my Lifetime ISA performs badly?

-You may be wondering what happens if a stocks and shares Lifetime ISA performs badly.
-In terms of the government bonuses, the short answer is: it doesn’t matter.
-The bonuses are based on what you pay in, not the overall amount in the ISA, so you’ll still get your bonuses on every sum you pay in, up to £4,000 each year.
+The bonuses are based on what you pay in, not the total amount in the ISA.
+You’ll still get your bonuses on every sum you pay in, up to £4,000 each year.

-For the same reason, your interest rate on a cash Lifetime ISA won’t affect your bonuses either.
-As long as you’re paying in, you’ll still receive your bonuses.
+Your interest rate on a cash Lifetime ISA will not affect your bonuses either.
+As long as you’re paying in, you’ll still get your bonuses.

 Your home could be repossessed if you don't keep up repayments on your mortgage.